-The 2023 version introduces violence against women and girls as an additional national threat, and reaffirms the validity of the existing threats.
 The strategic Policing Requirement sets out the Home Secretary's aim to deliver on the people's priorities, cut crime and provide the safer streets the public expect and deserve.

 Whilst the PCC sets a budget for the Force which provides the resources to deliver the above strategic aims, the PCC also supports many of the priorities and commitments identified in the plan directly through the Office of the Police and Crime Commissioner.
 The PCC provides funding through commissioning activity, grant schemes and extensive community engagement work, which includes working particularly closely with the local Community Safety Partnerships.